BNPL Meaning: What is Buy Now Pay Later?

 Requirements to use a BNPL account

-Some providers may consider your credit history or other information when deciding whether to approve you and what limit to offer.
-Approval criteria and limits vary.
+Some providers may also consider credit history or other financial information when setting limits or approving accounts.

 How is BNPL different from credit cards?
 Key differences